anujaagarwal/Tone-Translator-Backend/README.md

    Replace `your_database_username`, `your_database_password`, `your_database_host`, `your_database_name`, and `your_openai_api_key` with your actual database and OpenAI API details.

-2. Ensure that your connection with postresql is running and accessible by running /healthcheck api.
-Described below in API contracts
+2. Ensure that your connection with postresql is running.

 ### Database Migration